Halo (TV series): Marketing

 The first trailer for the series debuted online during the 2022 AFC Championship Game, while also revealing the March release date.
 Tie-in content themed around the series was released for Halo Infinite on May 10, 2022 in the form of in-game cosmetics for the game's multiplayer component.

 Broadcast

 The first two episodes premiered ahead of release on March 14 at the 2022 SXSW Film Festival.
 The series then debuted on Paramount+ on March 24, 2022.
 The first episode set a record as Paramount+'s most-watched series premiere globally in its first 24 hours, though no exact viewership numbers were revealed.
-The first season overall was the second-most watched original series for Paramount+ as of June, 2022.
+The first season overall was the second-most watched original series for Paramount+ as of June 2022.
 In the United Kingdom, the first episode of the series premiered on Channel 5 on June 22, 2022 to promote the launch of the Paramount+ streaming service in that country.

+The second season premiered on February 8, 2024 with its first two episodes.
+Subsequent episodes were released weekly through March 21.

 Home media

 The first season of Halo was released digitally on November 7, 2022, and on 4K UHD Blu-ray, standard Blu-ray, and DVD on November 15, 2022.
+The second season of Halo was released on 4K UHD Blu-ray, standard Blu-ray, and DVD on July 23, 2024.